Instruments used in Surveying

 d.
 Invar Tape:

-It is 6 mm wide and may be obtained in length of 30m and 100m.
-It is not calibrated through its length but has terminal lines.
-Each terminal division has ten 1 mm division.
-It is very expensive.
+may be obtained in length of 30m and 100m.
+It is not calibrated through its

 e.
 Synthetic Tape:

-The tapes are manufactured of glass glass fiber having PVC coating.
-They are graduated every 10 mm and figured every 100 mm.
+10 mm and figured every 100 mm.
 Meter, figures are shown in red.
-They are convenient for measuring shorts lengths.
+They are

-Instruments for marking stations:
+Instruments for

 1. Wooden Pegs: